Roman Army during the Pax Romana: Cavalry

 The Roman heavy cavalry during the pax romana was a mix of units drawn from both Roman citizens and auxiliary forces recruited from allied or subjugated peoples.
 The primary heavy cavalry units included: Alae (Auxiliary Cavalry Wings), Equites Legionis (Legionary Cavalry) and Equites Cataphractarii (Armored Horsemen).
 Like the infantry cohorts, there were two sizes of ala, the ala quingenaria, (500 troops) and the ala milliaria (1000 troops).
 Each ala quingenaria consisted of sixteen squadrons (turmae) of 30 men.
 The ala milliaria made up of twenty-four turmae, which also consisted of 30 men.
 (Note: Contrary to what the names suggest, the ala militaria consisted of only 720 horsemen and the ala quingenaria of 480 men.)
 The turmae, like the centuries, will have been subdivided into contubernia, but the size of these is not known.
 An ala was commanded by a Praefectus Alae.
-This officer was often an equestrian-status Roman citizen with significant military experience.
+This officer was often an equestrian-status Roman citizen with broad military experience.
 Below the Praefectus was the decurio and his second-in-command the duplicarius, in charge of a turma.

 Immunes

 Although the roman soldier was trained to perform most of the special task like bridge building or creating defence works there were also specialized units and individuals within the Roman military who were specifically trained and designated for certain technical or support roles.
 These specialists, often referred to as immunes, were exempt from regular duties such as digging ditches or standing guard, allowing them to focus on their particular expertise.
 While the average Roman soldier was capable of constructing fortifications, siege engines, or temporary bridges as part of their general training, the immunes provided the technical knowledge and oversight required for more complex projects.

 Among the large group of immunes were Engineers (Architecti) and Artifices (Fabri): responsible for advanced construction tasks, such as building permanent bridges, aqueducts, and fortifications.
 They also designed and operated siege engines like ballistae, onagers, and battering rams during sieges.
-Their expertise was essential for large-scale engineering projects that went beyond the basic skills of the regular soldiers.
+Their expertise was importante for large-scale engineering projects that went beyond the basic skills of the regular soldiers.
 Surveyors (Agrimensores) who were tasked with measuring and planning construction sites, including camps, roads, and fortifications.
 They used tools like the groma and chorobates to ensure precision in aligning roads or laying out military camps.
 Artillery Specialists (Ballistarii) who operated and maintained the army's siege engines, such as catapults and ballistae.
 Their training allowed them to calculate trajectories and ensure the proper functioning of the machinery during combat.
 Additional there were also Blacksmiths (Ferrarii) and Armorers (Armorum Custodes), Shipbuilders and Sailors (Classiarii): Clerks (Beneficiarii) and Administrators (Librarii), Animal Handlers (Muliones) and Medical Staff (Medici).